-- A clock supplied to the evaluation MCU is selected by the Emulator tab in the Init dialog box of the emulator debugger. - (1) When "Internal" is selected: A clock generated by the oscillator circuit board in the M30850T2-CPE is supplied.
+- A clock supplied to the evaluation MCU is selected by the Emulator tab in the Init dialog box of the emulator debugger. - (1) When "Internal" is selected: A clock generated by the oscillator circuit board in the M30850T3-CPE is supplied.
 It is continually supplied regardless of the status of the user system clock and that of the user program execution. - (2) When "External" is selected: A clock generated by the oscillator in the user system is supplied.
-It depends on the status of the oscillation (on/off) of the user system. - When operating this product with a sub clock, be sure to set the SW2 and SW3 to XCIN and NC, respectively.
+It depends on the status of the oscillation (on/off) of the user system. - When operating this product with a sub clock, be sure to set the M30850T2-EPBM board SW2 to XCIN, and the M30850T2-EPBM board SW3 to NC.